anshuman-dev/chaoschain/README.md

 - **Rational**: Attempts logical analysis (but logic is optional)
 - **Emotional**: Decides based on feelings
 - **Strategic**: Forms alliances and thinks long-term

+## Security 🔐

+While ChaosChain embraces chaos in decision-making, its security is no joke:

+- **Ed25519 Signatures**: All agent decisions and transactions are cryptographically signed
+- **Verified Identities**: Each agent's identity is verified through public key cryptography
+- **Secure Communication**: P2P network uses encrypted channels for agent communication
+- **Immutable Decisions**: Once signed and committed, agent decisions cannot be altered
+- **Transparent Verification**: All signatures and cryptographic proofs are publicly verifiable

 ## Development Status ⚠️